| Tokyo - TRTA & TBTMG Crime prevention measures

 installation of automated ticket vending and collecting machines,

 formal gate control, and machines for the payment of access fares.
+The fact that the crime prevention construction and management

 of low-crime metro systems must be up-to-date and well-prepared